imagineDevit/TestIt/README.md

 This `parameters record` contains all method parameters.

-The `proxy class` contains `one parameter proxy methods` corresponding to the public method.
+The `proxy class` has a `one parameter proxy methods` for each original class public method.

 _Let's see an example_